Elisabet and Sondre training in Lanzarote in 2019. They will return again, January 2020.

 With a new year coming, April and the heat of the Sahara looms on the horizon.
 January provides a perfect opportunity for a warm weather training camp just as the weather is wet, miserable and cold in Europe.

-In conjunction with 2015 ladies Marathon des Sables champion Elisabet BARNES, we run a week long camp in Lanzarote that provides the perfect opportunity to test everything in a real situation.
+I run a week long camp in Lanzarote that provides the perfect opportunity to test everything in a real situation.
 We even provide a bivouac experience.
-You can ready daily posts and view images from the 2016 camp HERE and you can listen to client feedback below:
+You can listen to client feedback below and info HERE.

 Phase 5 is the last phase and ultimately you have 6 weeks to get prepared and ready for your key race.
 If you attended a training camp you will now have a full appreciation of everything that you need to do.
 That may be changing kit, more time on feet, looking at nutrition or even a combination of all elements

 Now is the time to make sure you have all your admin sorted – insurance, medical, compulsory kit and so on.